-LONDON – (MAY 22, 2019) – Marketing databases have successfully recovered to 93% of their pre-GDPR levels, according to brand new research released today by Yieldify, the customer journey optimisation company.
-The study showed that marketers’ expectations of GDPR’s impact have been proven pessimistic and that businesses in retail have been the most successful in their recovery.
+LONDON, May 22, 2019 – Marketing databases have successfully recovered to 93% of their pre-GDPR levels, according to research published today by Yieldify.
+The study showed that marketers’ expectations of GDPR’s impact were overly pessimistic and businesses in retail have been the most successful in their recovery.

-The new report found that overall, remarkable recoveries have been made in the year since GDPR was implemented last May.
-At the time, over one-third (33.4%) of marketers lost over 30% of their databases and just over one-fifth (21.6%) claimed to be unaffected by the new regulations stipulating higher levels of consent to process customer data (including, unsurprisingly, all the legal businesses surveyed).
+Remarkable recoveries have been made since GDPR was implemented in May 2018.
+At the time, 33% of marketers lost over 30% of their databases and just 22% claimed to be unaffected by the new regulations, which demanded higher levels of consent to process customer data.

-Since then, retail marketers report their databases to have recovered to 101% of their pre-GDPR size, whereas travel marketing databases remain at 74% of their levels last year.
-Some of the sectors hardest-hit for losses have seen some of the greatest recoveries: the media industry and IT/telecoms industry saw +27% and +29% regrowth respectively.
+Since then, retail marketers report that their databases have recovered to 101% of their pre-GDPR size, whereas travel marketing databases remain at 74% of their levels last year.
+Some of the hardest-hit sectors have enjoyed the strongest recoveries: the media industry and IT/telecoms industry saw +27% and +29% regrowth respectively.

-This pattern of the hardest-hit being the best-recovered continued as a trend in business sizes.
-Larger businesses generally lost greater proportions of data last year (an average of 29% for businesses of 100-500 people), but have recovered at strong rate of 24%.
+Intriguingly, there was a clear correlation between business sizes and patterns of recovery.
+Larger businesses generally lost greater proportions of data last year: businesses of 100-500 people lost 29% on average but have recovered at a rate of 24%.
 In comparison, businesses with less than 100 employees have only recovered by 18%.

-While recovery for larger businesses is not complete, their high re-growth rate can be attributed to the diversity of tactics they employed in order to re-capture data.
-The study found that the larger the business, the greater range of strategies used.
-These included loyalty programmes, content optimisation and in-store incentives alongside the more common strategies of competitions and incentivising newsletter sign-ups.
+While recovery for larger businesses is not complete, their high regrowth rate can be attributed to the diversity of tactics that they have employed in order to recapture data.
+The study found that larger businesses utilized a greater range of strategies.
+These included loyalty programmes, content optimization and in-store incentives alongside the more common strategies of competitions and incentivizing newsletter sign-ups.

-Romain Sestier, VP Product and Data at Yieldify, said: “The results of the study really confirm the trends that we’ve been seeing amongst many of our clients over the last year: recovery from GDPR is completely achievable if you employ a smart and diverse range of strategies.
-We’ve created nearly 3,000 lead capture journeys in the last year, resulting in over 2.6 million new email leads for our clients’ CRMs – and even better, these contacts are usually far more engaged than those that were lost in May last year.”
+Romain Sestier, VP Product and Data at Yieldify, said: “The results of the study really confirm the trends that we’ve been seeing amongst many of our clients over the last year.
+Recovery from GDPR is completely achievable if you employ a smart and diverse range of strategies.
+We’ve created nearly 3,000 lead capture journeys in the last year, resulting in over 2.6 million new email leads for our clients’ CRMs.
+What’s more, these contacts are usually far more engaged than those that were lost in May last year.”

 The survey also found that marketers’ expectations around the impact of GDPR were often inaccurate.
-With high levels of panic and scaremongering ahead of staging, marketers’ expectations were overly pessimistic: a year later, 25.5% of marketers said that the impact on overall acquisition, website personalisation and single customer view was better than expected.
-However, this trend changed for email marketing and ad personalisation, where nearly one-third (32.4%) and a quarter (24.4%) respectively said that they were worse than predicted.
+With high levels of panic and scaremongering ahead of staging, marketers’ expectations were overly pessimistic.
+One year later, 26% of marketers said that the impact on overall acquisition, website personalization and single customer view was better than expected.
+However, this trend changed for email marketing and ad personalization, with 32% and 24% of marketers respectively claiming they were worse off than predicted.

-Yieldify is a customer journey optimisation company that brings personalisation to the full customer journey.
+Yieldify is a customer journey optimization company that brings personalization to the full customer journey.
 It combines award-winning software with a proven CJOTM methodology to deliver measurable results quickly and easily.

 To date, Yieldify has influenced over 100 million sales through more than 200,000 journeys.
-It currently delivers customer journey optimisation for over 1,000 leading e-commerce websites, including Domino’s Pizza, L’Oreal and Megabus.
-Learn more at www.yieldify.com.
+It currently delivers customer journey optimization for over 1,000 leading e-commerce websites, including Domino’s Pizza, L’Oreal and megabus.
+Learn more at yieldify.com